ulif/pail/docs/deployment.rst

 Now, browsing http://localhost:8000/ you should see the generated page with the image included.
 Nothing special.
 Nothing?
-If you are using a desktop and the original image (put into the static dir) was wider than 1024 pixels, it should automatically have been *downscaled to 1024 px* width.
+If you are using a desktop and the original image (put into the static dir) was wider than 1024 pixels, while the desktop has a maximum resolution of 1024px, it should automatically have been *downscaled to 1024 px* width.
 The same page watched from a mobile device with <= 480 px screen width should automatically get an image with *width 480 px*.

 You can force that switch on a single machine by replacing the ``Math.max()`` expression in the JavaScript part to some fixed value